School Safety Audits, Risk Assessments, Threat Assessments, Vulnerability Assessments

 What is evaluated in school security and emergency preparedness assessment?

-Areas reviewed by National School Safety and Security Services can include:
+Areas reviewed by National School Safety and Security Services may include:

 What methods are used by our team?

-Our preK-12 school-specific security and emergency preparedness experience has allowed us to create a structured, specialized assessment process which can include:
+Our preK-12 school-specific security and emergency preparedness experience has allowed us to create a specialized process which may include:

-• Analysis of related news, crime, and other information from public sources that may indicate how the community views the schools
+- Analysis of related news and other information from public sources that may indicate how the community views the schools

-• Review of crisis and other communications mechanisms, social media strategy, and related areas
+- Review of crisis communications mechanisms, social media strategy, and related areas

 To save you time and money, we provide a pre-assessment checklist of documents and data we would like to review to help us identify specific information for analysis before we arrive on-site.
 As consultants who have first-hand experience working in school districts, we are flexible and will try not to disrupt the educational process while working in schools with our clients.